-Do I need a Temporary Hoisting License and how do I get one?
+Do I need a Temporary Hoisting License in Massachusetts and how do I get one?

-If so, you need either a Hoisting Engineers License or a Temporary Hoisting Permit.
+If the answer to any one of these is yes, you need either a Hoisting Engineers License or a Temporary Hoisting Permit.

 Under Massachusetts Law (520 CMR 6.10) a Hoisting Engineers License is required to operate any equipment “with a minimum capability of hoisting the load higher than ten feet or has the capability of lifting loads greater than 500 pounds or if the capacity of the bucket exceeds 1/4 cubic yard capacity”